 For general information about using the API, see REST APIs.

 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).

 An administrator in your organization needs to set up groups , compartments , and policies that control which users can access which services, which resources, and the type of access.
 For example, the policies control who can create new users, create and manage the cloud network, launch instances, create buckets, download objects, etc. For more information, see Getting Started with Policies.
 For specific details about writing policies for each of the different services, see Policy Reference.

 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

-Limits on Key Management Resources
+Limits on Vault Resources

 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.
 To set compartment-specific limits on a resource or resource family, administrators can use compartment quotas.